 In accordance with Section 404 of Sarbanes-Oxley, our management will eventually be required to conduct an annual assessment of the effectiveness of our internal control over financial reporting and include a report on these internal controls in the annual reports we will file with the SEC on Form 10-K. Our independent registered public accounting firm will not be required to formally attest to the effectiveness of our internal controls while we remain an emerging growth company.
-When applicable, this process will require significant documentation of policies, procedures, and systems; review of that documentation by our internal auditing and accounting staff and our outside independent registered public accounting firm, and testing of our internal controls over financial reporting by our internal auditing and accounting staff and our outside independent registered public accounting firm.
+When applicable, this process will require significant documentation of policies, procedures, and systems; review of that documentation by our internal auditing and accounting staff and our outside independent registered public accounting firm.
 This process will involve considerable time and attention, may strain our internal resources, and will increase our operating costs.
 We may experience higher than anticipated operating expenses and outside auditor fees during the implementation of these changes and thereafter.
 If management or our independent registered public accounting firm determines that our internal control over financial reporting is not effective, investors may lose confidence in the accuracy and completeness of our financial reports, the market price of our common stock could be negatively affected, and we could become subject to investigations by Nasdaq, the SEC, or other regulatory authorities, which could require additional financial and management resources.
-In addition, if our controls are not effective, our ability to accurately and timely report our financial position could be impaired, which could result in late filings of our annual and quarterly reports under the Exchange Act, restatements of our financial statements, a decline in our stock price, suspension or delisting of our common stock from Nasdaq, and a material adverse effect on our bus
+In addition, if our controls are not effective, our ability to accurately and timely report our financial position could be impaired, which could result in late filings of our annual and quarterly reports under the Exchange Act, restatements of our financial statements, a decline in our stock price, suspension or delisting of our common stock from Nasdaq, and a material adverse effect on our business, operating results, and financial condition.

 While we were a wholly owned subsidiary of SWBI, SWBI identified a material weakness in its control over financial reporting in fiscal 2020 related to the income tax treatment associated with goodwill impairment.
 Control activities were not designed or maintained over the preparation and review of the goodwill impairment analysis, including SWBI's accounting for the related income tax treatment and review of third-party experts' work product.
 A material weakness is defined as a deficiency, or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement in annual or interim financial statements will not be prevented or detected on a timely basis.
 As a result of the material weakness, SWBI concluded that its internal control over financial reporting and related disclosure controls and procedures were not effective based on criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission.
 The material weakness did not result in any identified misstatements to SWBI's financial statements, and there were no changes to previously issued financial results.
 SWBI has announced that it is actively engaged in developing a remediation plan designed to address this material weakness.
 However, SWBI cannot guarantee that these steps have been sufficient or that it will not have a material weakness in the future.
-If SWBI's remedial measures are insufficient to address the material misstatements and it could be required to restate its financial statements.
-We cannot guarantee that we will not have a material misstatements.
-We cannot guarantee that we will not have a material misstatements and it could be required to restate its financial statements.
-We cannot guarantee that we will not have a material misstatements and it could be required to restate its financial statements.
-We cannot guarantee that we will not have a material misstatements and courtorls in the future.
-If we experience any material misstatements.
+If SWBI's remedial measures are insufficient to address the material weakness, or if additional material weaknesses in its internal control are discovered or occur in the future, its financial statements may contain material misstatements and it could be required to restate its financial statements.
+We cannot guarantee that we will not have a material weakness in our internal controls in the future, our financial statements may contain material misstatements and could be required to restate our financial statements.